Back to Blog

 MyProtein Compare UK: Prices vs Bulk, ON & Applied Nutrition 2026

-MyProtein Impact Whey drops to 36p per 25g protein on Impact Week.
-Compared on real UK prices against Bulk, Optimum Nutrition and Applied Nutrition in 2026.
+MyProtein Impact Whey reaches about 52p per 25g of protein even on a full Impact Week code.
+Compared on live August 2026 prices against Bulk, Optimum Nutrition and Applied Nutrition.

 KR